 The US is probably one of the most welcoming jurisdictions for foreign investment or active participation in the construction industry.
-Although there are few obstacles to doing business in the US, it is not a single jurisdiction as are most other countries.
+Although there are few obstacles to doing business in the US, it is not a single jurisdiction like most other countries.
 Being a contractor in the US requires knowledge of a spectrum of issues in the particular states in which the contractor intends to operate, ranging from basic legal principles to cultural and business practices.
 This is often the reason why some contractors in the US operate within certain geographical regions and not others.
-Even within large states, while the law is uniform, the range of cultural issues can be quite varied.
-For example, Florida is a single state but has at least seven or eight different areas so culturally diverse that each could almost be considered different states.
-New Jersey is divided culturally between the north (New York-centric) and the south (Philadelphia-centric).
-California is equal to the length of seven states on the east coast and offers a diversity of culture one would expect in different states.
-New York City has its own unique culture and then there are other parts of the state that have their own culture, none of them at all similar to New York City.
+Even within large states, while the law is uniform, the range of cultural issues can be guite varied.
+For example, Florida is a single state but has at least seven or eight different areas so culturally diverse that each could almost be considered a different state; New Jersey is divided culturally between the north (New York-centric) and the south (Philadelphia-centric); California is equal to the length of seven states on the east coast and offers a diversity of culture that would be expected in different states; and, while New York City has its own unique culture, there other parts of the state that have their own culture, none of them at all similar to New York City.